Poemen: Biography

 Another story, though also used in support of Poemen's tendency to "refrain from judgement" tells of a brother monk with a wife (Harmless cites a source claiming her to be a "mistress," but the Systematic Collection uses the Greek word for "woman"/"wife") who had a child —perhaps unclear who the father was.
-Abba Poemen sent him a bottle of wine as a gift, to celebrate, and the brother was so "conscious stricken...[that he] later dismissed the woman".
+Poemen sent him a bottle of wine as a gift, to celebrate, and the brother was so "conscious stricken...[that he] later dismissed the woman".

-Abba Poemen was also described as a charismatic speaker who still taught more by example than by lecturing others.
-When a visiting monk asked him if he should assume a role of authority over the brothers he was living with, Abba Poemen responded by saying, "No, be their example, not their legislator."
+Poemen was also described as a charismatic speaker who still taught more by example than by lecturing others.
+When a visiting monk asked him if he should assume a role of authority over the brothers he was living with, Poemen responded by saying, "No, be their example, not their legislator."
 Judgment of others was also foreign to his nature.
 He once stated that, "A man may seem to be silent, but if his heart is condemning others, he is babbling incessantly."

-Modern writers credit Abba Poemen's gift of memory for keeping alive many of the stories from the Apophthegmata Patrum.
-Many of those stories are recollections of Abba Poemen from his time with the monks in Scetis.
-A later Coptic writer, Zacharias of Sakha, believed that Abba Poemen was also a writer, leading to speculation that he might have been one of the authors of the Apophthegmata Patrum.
+Modern writers credit Poemen's gift of memory for keeping alive many of the stories from the Apophthegmata Patrum.
+Many of those stories are recollections of Poemen from his time with the monks in Scetis.
+A later Coptic writer, Zacharias of Sakha, believed that Poemen was also a writer, leading to speculation that he might have been one of the authors of the Apophthegmata Patrum.

-Some scholars consider the Abba Poemen of the Apophthegmata Patrum to be merely a generic desert Abba, while others credit Poemen and his group with collecting the many sayings that became the Apophthegmata Patrum.
+Some scholars consider the Poemen of the Apophthegmata Patrum to be merely a generic desert Abba, while others credit Poemen and his group with collecting the many sayings that became the Apophthegmata Patrum.
 Wilhelm Bousset and William Harmless both treat Poemen as a historical figure.